The Amy Clampitt Residency Program

 GRANT GUIDELINES

-Amy Clampitt was born and brought up in New Providence, Iowa, graduated from Grinnell College, and from that time on lived mainly in New York City.
-Her first full-length collection of poems, The Kingfisher, published in 1983, was followed in 1985 by What the Light Was Like, in 1987 by Archaic Figure, and in 1990 by Westward.
-A Silence Opens, her last book, appeared in 1994.
+Amy Clampitt was born and raised in New Providence, Iowa, and graduated from Grinnell College.
+After she graduated, she lived mainly in New York City.
+Her first full-length collection of poems, The Kingfisher, published in 1983, was followed by What the Light Was Like (1985), Archaic Figure (1987), and Westward (1990).
+Her last book, A Silence Opens, appeared in 1994.

-The recipient in 1982 of a Guggenheim Fellowship, and in 1984 of an Academy of American Poets Fellowship, she was made a MacArthur Prize Fellow in 1992.
-She purchased a small house in Lenox with part of the award and lived there briefly.
-She was a member of the American Academy of Arts and Letters and was a Writer in Residence at the College of William and Mary, Visiting Writer at Amherst College, and Grace Hazard Conkling Visiting Writer at Smith College.
+A 1982 recipient of a Guggenheim Fellowship, and a 1984 Academy of American Poets Fellowship, she was made a MacArthur Prize Fellow in 1992.
+Clampitt purchased a small house in Lenox with part of the award, and lived there briefly.
+She was a member of the American Academy of Arts and Letters and was a Writer-in-Residence at the College of William and Mary, Visiting Writer at Amherst College, and Grace Hazard Conkling Visiting Writer at Smith College.
 Ms. Clampitt died in September 1994.
 Her husband, Harold Korn, died in March 2001.
 It is his estate that has established the Amy Clampitt Fund.
+(A 2014 broadcast of NPR's "Morning Edition" featured Amy Clampitt's story.
+Listen to it here!)